A delightfully self-loathing, nostalgic romp through the darkest corners of my old sex toy wishlist.

 Meanwhile, California Exotic used to have (…or maybe still has, oh god) this line called Bendable Vertebrae, because that sounds appealing.
 I wanted the Nubby Swirl because it looked the most like a rave.
 Have I ever been to a rave or wanted to go to a rave?
 NOPE.

 In the comments section of my wishlist I wrote, “for in the future, when sex doesn’t hurt anymore!”
 My thinly-veiled despair is almost amusing, now.
 Almost.

 For years I hated the idea of realistic dildos, so I still don’t really get why Marco Banderas’ cock was the only one I allowed myself to want.
 I mean, it’s uncut, and I remember thinking it would provide a unique sensation.
 But IT’S HUGE; WHAT WAS I THINKING?!
 DID I EVEN KNOW HOW TO READ PRODUCT SPECS?

-Speaking of weird cocks, I used to think it’d be great to have this huge chunk of $130 UR3 lying around the house for whenever I wanted to fuck a disembodied torso.
+Speaking of weird cocks, I used to think it’d be great to have a huge chunk of expensive CyberSkin lying around the house for whenever I wanted to fuck a disembodied torso.
 I guess I had visions of a faux threesome.
 I guess?!
 I feel like that doesn’t adequately excuse it.
 Nothing really does.
 Nothing excuses disembodied torsos.